Gerald Lawrence: Career

 After serving in the Royal Naval Volunteer Reserve during World War I he returned to the stage in 1919, playing de Guiche to the Cyrano de Bergerac of Robert Loraine in Rostand's Cyrano de Bergerac.
 He was Cavaradossi in Victorien Sardou's La Tosca at the Aldwych Theatre (1920); directed and played David Garrick in Louis N. Parker's play Mr Garrick at the Royal Court Theatre (1922); and in 1923 played the title role in a provincial tour of a revival of Booth Tarkington's Monsieur Beaucaire before opening in it in 1924 at the Strand Theatre.
 In 1927 Lawrence, by now known primarily as a film actor, again undertook a tour of South Africa as actor-manager of a West End theatre company putting on a repertoire of plays that included Monsieur Beaucaire, The School for Scandal, David Garrick, 13, Simon Street and Beau Brummel.
 In 1930 he played the Duke of Buckingham in Richard III at the New Theatre and later at the Prince of Wales Theatre.
 He made his last appearance on the stage in 1938 in Drake at the London Coliseum.

 Personal life

 He was married, firstly, to stage and screen actress Dame Lilian Braithwaite in 1897; their child was actress Joyce Carey (born Joyce Lawrence).
 That union ended in divorce in 1905 following his adultery and desertion.
-His second and third wives were also actresses; those unions were without issue.
+His second and third wives were also actresses.
 His second marriage in about 1906 was to the American actress Fay Davis, who appeared with him in many of his later productions.
 This ended with her death in 1945.
 His third marriage was to Madge Compton in 1949, (born Madge Mussared, 1893-1969); this marriage ended with his own death.
-With Davis he had a daughter, Marjorie Fay Lawrence (1908–1930), who was murdered by her husband Eardley Maskall Cottrell in Gerald's home at 11 Ornan road Haverstock Hill.
+With Davis he had a daughter, Marjorie Fay Lawrence (1908–1930), who was murdered by her husband Eardley Maskall Cotterill in Gerald's home at 11 Ornan road Haverstock Hill.
 Eardley then shot himself.